Global Data Quality

 To prevent and mitigate data inconsistencies, various techniques and strategies are employed, such as implementing proper data validation, using database transactions, employing locking mechanisms, and establishing robust backup and recovery procedures.
 Additionally, using appropriate data consistency models and ensuring proper synchronisation in distributed systems can help maintain data integrity and reduce the chances of data inconsistencies.

-What Impact does Data Consistency have on a business?
+What Impact Does Data Consistency Have On a Business?

 Data consistency plays a significant role in the success and functioning of a business.
 Its impact can be observed in various aspects that affect operations, decision-making, customer satisfaction, and overall business performance.
 Here are some key impacts of data consistency on a business: